 I was at work and I was about to eat my dinner.
 I saw my mom’s messages on Facebook.
 I got thrilled and wasn’t able to eat at all after seeing some words on the message.

 I may have sounded skeptic when I said that “I think there’s really a God” but I’d like to tell everyone that there is!
 We just have to love and trust HIM.
-Would you agree on that?
+Would you agree with that?
 I hope so.
-Share your thoughts on the comment.
+Share your own thoughts…